Why Sting Swerved Into the Genre-Blending ‘Sacred Love’

+Sting watched in horror as a series of terrorist attacks unfolded on Sept.
+11, 2001 in the U.S. And then, at the urging of his bandmates, he spent the night fulfilling his previously scheduled concert obligations.
 On Sept.
-11, 2001, Sting watched in horror as a series of terrorist attacks unfolded in the U.S. And then, at the urging of his bandmates, he spent the night fulfilling his previously scheduled concert obligations.
-On Sept.
-12, he started work on what would become his seventh studio solo LP, ‘Sacred Love.’
+12, Sting started work on what would become his seventh studio solo LP, Sacred Love.

 The resulting set of songs, released Sept.
-29, 2003, found Sting – then coming off 1999's wildly successful ‘Brand New Day’ album – working in a more R&B-influenced vein, blending his by-then expected world music excursions (including collaborations with flamenco guitarist Vicente Amigo and sitar player Anoushka Shankar) alongside trendier-sounding songs like ‘Whenever I Say Your Name,’ a duet with Mary J. Blige.
+29, 2003, found Sting – then coming off 1999's wildly successful Brand New Day album – working in a more R&B-influenced vein, blending his by-then expected world music excursions (including collaborations with flamenco guitarist Vicente Amigo and sitar player Anoushka Shankar) with trendier-sounding songs like "Whenever I Say Your Name," a duet with Mary J. Blige.

-"I wanted to try to redefine the world love," Sting explained in the UPI interview.
+"I wanted to try to redefine the word love," Sting explained in the UPI interview.
 "I think the word has been abused and misused; in pop music, love tends to be a little sentimental and violins playing and birds tweeting.
 But love can be a very aggressive and violent emotion too.
 It needed to grow in my head into something bigger, something scarier, something more all encompassing.
 The whole thing about love is if you ever want to be loved again you have to take the risk that you can be destroyed by love – and be willing to because the reward is worth the risk."

-Sting's reward with ‘Sacred Love’ amounted to the usual string of platinum certifications (including in the U.S., where the album peaked at No. 3 on the Billboard chart) and another Grammy award (for ‘Whenever I Say Your Name’), but it also signaled a shift in his approach to making music.
-After spending more than 25 years (on his own and with the Police) releasing eminently radio-friendly albums at regular intervals, Sting seemed to lose interest in pop or rock after ‘Sacred Love,’ shifting his focus to records that didn't have much of anything to do with current sounds – or even the 20th century.
+Sting's reward with Sacred Love amounted to the usual string of platinum certifications (including in the U.S., where the album peaked at No. 3 on the Billboard chart) and another Grammy award (for "Whenever I Say Your Name"), but it also signaled a shift in his approach to making music.
+After more than 25 years (on his own and with the Police) releasing eminently radio-friendly albums at regular intervals, Sting seemed to lose interest in pop or rock after Sacred Love, shifting his focus to records that didn't have much of anything to do with current sounds – or even the 20th century.

 At the time, no one could have guessed it would take Sting a decade to return with another album of new original material, but that's exactly what happened, almost to the day.
-‘The Last Ship,’ his 11th studio LP, arrived in stores on Sept.
+The Last Ship, his 11th studio LP, didn't arrive in stores until Sept.
 24, 2013.

-"I lost my huge, burning desire to just put things on the page," he explained during a recent interview with the New York Times.
-It wasn't until the release of ‘Winter's Night’ that he admitted worrying about his songwriting drought.
-"I began to get a little concerned at that point,” he told the paper.
-“I said, ‘What are people going to say now?
+"I lost my huge, burning desire to just put things on the page," he told the New York Times in 2013.
+It wasn't until the release of Winter's Night that he admitted worrying about his songwriting drought.
+"I began to get a little concerned at that point," Sting told the Times.
+"I said, ‘What are people going to say now?
 You’re washed up.’"

-Explaining that using the stage musical structure of ‘The Last Ship’ put him in a new artistic place where he was "writing songs for other characters than me, other sensibilities than mine, a different viewpoint" – and that it "gave me back my reason to write music" – Sting sounded invigorated after completing the album, but he cautioned fans not to expect a return to ‘Sacred Love’ or anything that came before it.
-“I don’t think I need to go down there again,” he mused.
-“I don’t want to.
-I’d rather write about other people.
-I’ve mined myself.”
+Explaining that using the stage musical structure of The Last Ship put him in a new artistic place where he was "writing songs for other characters than me, other sensibilities than mine, a different viewpoint" – and that it "gave me back my reason to write music" – Sting sounded invigorated after completing the album, but he cautioned fans not to expect a return to Sacred Love or anything that came before it.